PHI 101 Introduction to Philosophy

 RLG 200 New Age Spirituality

-This course provides a systematic analysis with case-studies of the contemporary Western non-ecclesiastical religiosity, which is based partly on skeptically revalued traditional Biblical spirituality, but rather on a new exploration of universal divinity within the individuality, merged with a synthesis of Gnostic teachings, Eastern religious philosophies and psychologies (mostly Hindu, Buddhist, and Taoist ones), and claiming to represent an up-to-day interface between science and religion.
-Gen. Ed: Moral and Philosophical Reasoning.
+This course provides a systematic analysis with case studies of contemporary, non-ecclesiastical Western religiosity.
+This analysis is based partly on skeptically revalued traditional Biblical spirituality, but mainly on a new exploration of universal divinity within the individuality that merges with a synthesis of Gnostic teachings, Eastern religious philosophies and psychologies (mostly Hindu, Buddhist, and Taoist ones), and claims to represent an up-to-date interface between science and religion.
+Gen. Ed.: Moral and Philosophical Reasoning.
+WIC.
 Cr.
-3 (6 ECTS Cr.).
-Offered in the Spring.
+4 (8 ECTS Cr.).
+Offered every spring.

 RLG 201 Introduction to World Religions

-This course is an introduction to the theory and practice of human religion with special emphasis on origins, history and teachings of the three Biblical religions.
-These religions are of crucial importance for the shaping of the modern civilization.
-Understanding their similarities and differences improves every individual's openness toward other nations, cultures, and opinions.
-Gen. Ed: Moral and Philosophical Reasoning.
-Cr.3.
-(6 ECTS Cr.)
+This course is an introduction to the theory and practice of human religion with particular emphasis on the origins, history, and teachings of the three Biblical religions.
+These religions are of crucial importance for the shaping of the modern civilization, and understanding their similarities and differences improves every individual’s openness toward other nations, cultures, and opinions.
+Gen. Ed.: Moral and Philosophical Reasoning.
+Cr.
+3 (6 ECTS Cr.).
 Offered every semester.

 RLG 301 Topics in Religion

-The course offers a focused study of specific subjects in theology and comparative religions.
+This course offers a focused study of specific subjects in theology and comparative religion.
 Topics may include issues related to theology and the study of the religious experience, the history of religions, and non-Western religious traditions.
-Prerequisite: ENG 102 and another Moral and Philosophical and Moral Reasoning course.
 Gen. Ed.: Moral and Philosophical Reasoning.
+Prerequisite: ENG 102.
 Cr.
 3 (6 ECTS Cr.).
 Offered irregularly.